Device analytics

 Country: US

-To view the last disconnect reason, use the following command:
+To view the last disconnect reason, use this command:

 Device# show device classifier mac-address 0040.96ae.xxxx detail